rizalasrul/rizalasrul.com/content/30-day-writing-challenge/day-6.md

 I'm not a manager.
 I wrote this based on my observations, reading books, and listening to some podcasts.

-So this is what the manager wants from his subordinates.
+So this is what the manager wants from his subordinates:

 1. Have professional responsibilities, so you don't need to be micromanaged.
 2. Really understand KPI and OKR, and know how to achieve them.